The Best Preschools & Kindergartens In Hong Kong

 Language options: Both English and Putonghua are used as the medium of instruction.

-Campus and facilities: CIS is located on the top of Braemar Hill, a quiet residential area noted for its many schools.
+Campus and facilities: Chinese International School (CIS) is located on the top of Braemar Hill, a quiet residential area noted for its many schools.
 The school derives much of its sense of community from its single campus, focused around three central courtyards.
-Opened in 1991, the campus is undergoing significant redevelopment that will be completed later this year.
+A whole-school library will open before August 2018.

 Competitive advantage: CIS seeks to admit a balanced cohort of students for a diverse student mix.
-A through-school to primary and secondary levels, children are educated to be well-rounded, having reached age-appropriate milestones cognitively, linguistically, physically, socially and emotionally, while demonstrating independence, initiative and the ability to concentrate in a formal setting.
+A through-train school to primary and secondary levels, CIS educates children to be well-rounded, setting age-appropriate milestones cognitively, linguistically, physically, socially and emotionally, while teaching independence, initiative and the ability to concentrate in a formal setting.

 Chinese International School, 1 Hau Yuen Path, Braemar Hill, cis.edu.hk